The null condition in elastodynamics leads to non-uniqueness: Introduction

 \subsection{Difficulties and strategies}

 In the study of the non-uniqueness of a series of fluid dynamics equations using the convex integration method, it is well known that for the Euler equations, non-uniqueness arises from the second-order nonlinearity in the convection term of the momentum equation.
 Similarly, the non-uniqueness of elastodynamics in Lagrangian coordinates studied in this paper naturally originates from the nonlinear structure of the equations.
-While, in this system of elastodynamics, the nonlinear structure is highly complex, incorporating second-order nonlinearities and higher-order nonlinearities.
+However, in this elastodynamic system, the nonlinear structure is highly complex, incorporating second-order nonlinearities and higher-order nonlinearities.